Scale · Major

 FAQs

-What's the relative key of G Major?
+What is the relative minor of G major?

 Related on MusoKit